 Occasionally, it is inconvenient or verbose to use the @SuppressWarnings annotation.
-For example, Java does not permit annotations such as @SuppressWarnings to appear on statements.
-In such cases, you can use the @AssumeAssertion string in an assert message (see Section 32.2).
+For example, Java does not permit annotations such as @SuppressWarnings to appear on statements, expressions, static initializers, etc. Here are three ways to suppress a warning in such cases:

+- Create a local variable to hold a subexpression, and suppress a warning on the local variable declaration. - Use the @AssumeAssertion string in an assert message (see Section 32.2). - Write a call to the NullnessUtil.castNonNull method.